 Bus 200 runs from the Aeroport/Promenade stop outside Terminal 1 to Cannes train station daily from around 6.30am to around 10pm.
 A ticket costs €1.50 and can be purchased from the Espace de Vente or on board.
 Get the complete schedule at sudmobilite.fr

 Another possibility is to take the train from the St Augustin station.
-To get to the St Augustin station take tram line 2 one stop to Arenas (free) and follow the signs to the train station.
+To get to the St Augustin station take tram line 2 one stop to Grand Arenas (free) and follow the sign to the train station which is only steps from the tram stop.
 Or, you can walk it in about 15 minutes.
-Prices and schedules are at sncf.com
+Buy your train ticket online at thetrainline.

 There's a fixed rate from the Airport to Cannes of €80 which taxi drivers will of course ignore.
 It's best to reserve an Uber or car service such as Sun Transfers which is cheaper and more reliable.

 From Nice Airport To Monaco